COVID19-Campus-Recovery/Campus-simulation/V8 - V7+External Infection/ReadmeV8.md

 **3\.
 AllSchedule_V8.h:**

+Read "AffiliationMatrixOnCampus.csv" &  "AffiliationMatrixAll.csv" and record the information of all students & courses.

 **4\.
 EverydaySchedule_V8.h:**

+Read “AffiliationMatrix_M/T/W/R/F/S.csv” in turn to record the student-course assignments on different days and in different weeks

 **5\.
 Write_V8.h:**

+Output the summary of each individual run and the average results (cumulative and active number of cases each day)

 **6\.
 StateTransition_V8.h:**

+Update and calculate the state transitions for those infected students at the beginning of each day

 **7\.
 TransmissionInfections_V8.h:**

+Calculate new infections in class and outside of classes, which both use transmission model

+Calculate new infections introduced from external sourse through a constant rate of external infection

 **8\.
 SamplingInfectionsWeekends_V8.h:**

+Calculate new infections on Sunday using sampling model

 **9\.
 SampleInfectionsWeekdays_V8.h:**

+Calculate new infections on Thu.
+Fri. and Sat. using sampling model

 **10\.
 Sample_V8.h:**

+Defind a function which is used to sample x integers from total N integers (used for sampling students in the sampling model)

 **11\.
 TestingProcess_V8.h:**

+Functions: TestingProcess(), TestingResult(), Quarantine()

+TestingProcess(): for those students to be tested, calculate the testing results according to the student's actual condition

+TestingResult(): for those students have been tested, calculate if they will get their testing results today and update the corresponding information like ifQuarantine and so on

+Quarantine(): for those students have been quarantined, calculate if they are qualified for stopping quarantining

 **12\.
 ContactsTracing_V8.h:**

+Simulate the process of contact tracing, update the test priority of those students who have been flaged

 **13\.
 Clear_V8.h:**

+Clear, reset and update information or parameters at the beginning of each day/run.